 You may be wondering, “How did all this get started?”
-It all started when researchers brought African bees to Brazil in the 50’s for testing as pollinators and honey producers because of their hardiness in tropical environments.
+It all started when researchers brought African Bees to Brazil in the 50’s for testing as pollinators and honey producers because of their hardiness in tropical environments.
 They had no idea of their aggressive nature and their ability to reproduce in great numbers.
 The experiment went awry and some escaped.
 The bees have been on the move ever since, taking over and breeding with the gentler European Honeybee.
 The result…Africanized Honeybees.

 There are numerous pathways into Florida, including our ports.
 Many beekeepers rotate their hives to California and Texas to pollinate crops.
 This is another avenue of entry.
 No matter how they got here, they’re here and we must learn to live with them.
-As Africanized Honeybee populations increase, encounters will increase.

-If you disturb them, they’re gonna get ya!
+If you disturb them, they’re gonna get you!
 It is well known that European Honeybees are quite passive and it takes a lot to anger them.
-On the other hand, a lawn mower in operation several hundred feet from an Africanized colony could set them off.
+On the other hand, a lawn mower in operation several hundred feet from an Africanized Bee colony could set them off.
 Many of us have encountered similar behavior from bald-faced hornets and yellow jackets.
 Yet, we’ve learned to live with them.
 Education and good “ole common sense” are the keys here.

 What should you do if you accidentally encounter stinging bees, wasps, etc?
 The experts say…Run!
 Run in a zigzag manner.
 This helps confuse them.
 Cover your head with a shirt or something while running, but make sure not to block your vision.
 Seek shelter in an enclosed building or vehicle.
 Do not jump in a pond or pool; you’ll have to come up for air and they’ll be waiting for you.

 If you find nuisance bees, wasps or any other stinging insects at your home, visit or call the Florida Pest Control branch nearest you or just click here for a free no obligation pest inspection.